Macau Lifestyle

 How to Participate

 While its practices and importance have diminished somewhat, the Hungry Ghost Festival is still a way to preserve cultural traditions and practices, and pass these on to future generations.
-In 2011, The Hungry Ghost Festival was listed as China’s third national list of intangible cultural heritage and it is still a fairly big celebration.
+The Hungry Ghost Festival was listed as China’s intangible cultural heritage and it is still a fairly big celebration.

-Pay your respect and avoid touching or moving anything that might be an honoring on the roadside – these may or may not be by a shrine and might include food, ‘hell money’ and other offerings.
-To feed the Hungry Ghosts, people usually place out a variety of food, including oranges, tea cakes, and meat items.
+Pay your respect and avoid touching or moving anything that might be an offering on the roadside as these may or may not be by a shrine and might include food, ‘hell money’ and other gifts.
+To feed the Hungry Ghosts, people usually place a variety of food, including oranges, tea cakes, and meat items.
 You will also see large tin cans used for burning the offerings for the ancestors and roaming souls.
-Other paper offerings and replicas of items in the real world are also burnt to give their ancestors a comfy, and often luxurious, afterlife (these days you will find paper models of iPhones, massage chairs, Louis Vuitton shoes, mansions, and more – you name it they’ll have it in the form of an offering for the dead).
+Other paper offerings and replicas of items in the real world are also burnt to give their ancestors a comfy, and often luxurious, afterlife (these days you will find paper models of iPhones, massage chairs, Louis Vuitton shoes, mansions, and more–you name it they’ll have it in the form of an offering for the dead).

 Three-Day Carnival

 A typical Hungry Ghost Festival celebration usually takes place in the form of a carnival held in and around large bamboo theaters.
-These will be held in different neighborhoods around Macau and Hong Kong, and usually run for three days – some longer.
+These will be held in different neighborhoods around Macau and Hong Kong, and usually run for three days–some longer.
 These carnivals are about entertaining the dead, and the living, and they take in wide open places such as parks and sports pitches.
-Expect to find some running around August 25.
+Expect to find some running around 15 August.

 Typical Carnival Rundown